Skip to main content

 pool.lastUpdated = uint48(block.timestamp);

-As an example, the first time someone lends to the pool, the rewardPerToken will be 0, the rewardRate will be the interest rate of the pool, and the lastUpdated will be the timestamp of the block when the first lender lent to the pool.
-The next time someone lends to the pool, the rewardPerToken will be updated based on the time passed since the last time someone lent, the rewardRate will be updated based on the amount of money borrowed, and the lastUpdated will be updated to the timestamp of the block when the last lender lent, and so forth until the pool finishes its active time.
+For example, when someone first supplies to the pool, the rewardPerToken will be 0, the rewardRate will reflect the pool's interest rate, and lastUpdated will be set to the timestamp of the block when the first lender contributed.
+The next time someone lends to the pool, rewardPerToken will be updated based on the time elapsed since the last lending event, rewardRate will adjust according to the amount borrowed, and lastUpdated will be updated to the timestamp of the most recent lending event.
+This process continues until the pool's active period concludes.

-• Event #1 -> Contract is initialized with one pool having gold as collateral and USDC as the lending token.
+• Event #1: Contract is initialized with one pool using gold as collateral and USDC as the base token.

 • The contract is initialized by setting the admin, the USDC token, and the pools.

-• Only existing and active pools will allow the process to go through the rest of the flow.
+• Only existing and active pools will allow the process to proceed.

-• The contract will ask for USDC token approval to transfer the USDC tokens from the user's wallet to the pool.
+• The contract requests USDC token approval to transfer the tokens from the user's wallet to the pool.

-• A lending record is added to save the lending information.
+• A lending record is created to store the supply information.

-This is how it looks before and after the lend function call.
+Here's how the pool amounts look before and after the lend function call:

 {